-The leg lamp creates quite a stir in the neighborhood.
-A little trivia: the neighbor who comes up and asks what it is was Director Bob Clark in a cameo.
+The neighbor who comes up and asks what it is was Director Bob Clark in a cameo.

 I love this old radio that Ralphie listens to his shows on.
-We had a very similar one in my house when I was growing up (no, I’m not THAT old–it was an antique when we got it!).
-A reader informs me that it’s a 1940 Canadian Westinghouse model 780-X. You can see a photo and get more information about the model here.
-(Thanks, Jan!)
+We had a similar antique radio in my house when I was growing up.
+A reader informs me that it’s a 1940 Canadian Westinghouse model 780-X. (Thanks, Jan!)

-What was that crashing sound?
 “Oops!
 I was just watering my plants, and the leg lamp broke!”
-What an unfortunate accident:

 Putting the star on top of the tree can be dangerous:

-Ralphie gets a pink bunny suit made specially for him by his Aunt Clara, who “has always operated under the assumption that I’m a girl.”
+Ralphie in his pink bunny suit made specially for him by his Aunt Clara:

 Just when he had given up hope, Ralphie gets the Red Ryder air rifle he was hoping for!

-In 2006, he opened the home as a tourist attraction.
+In 2006, the house museum opened as a tourist attraction.
 He even purchased the house next door and converted it to a gift shop and museum dedicated to the film.
-Here’s how it looks today:

-Go to A Christmas Story House for more information, photos of the actors who have visited the house, or to buy your own leg lamp!
-(You know you want one.)
+Visit A Christmas Story House for more information, or to buy your own leg lamp.
+You know you want one.

-Visit my TV/Movie Houses page to see all the other Christmas movies I’ve featured, from Christmas Vacation to Christmas in Connecticut!
+Visit my Houses Onscreen page to see the other movies I’ve featured, listed A-Z.

 My son first watched this movie when he was about 5 years old.
 We watched at least once during the holiday and then we watch every Christmas Eve.
 We love this movie.